-The largest mammal that still survives in North America, the bison today lives in wild and semi-wild herds on private ranges and on public lands.
+The largest mammal that still survives in North America, the American bison today lives in wild and semi-wild herds on private ranges and on public lands.
 Bison have a dark brown, shaggy coat.
 The head and front portion of the animal are massive.
 Both sexes have short, upcurved horns.
 Juveniles are lighter in color.

-Height: 6 feet; length: 10 feet; weight: 900–2,200 pounds.
+Height: 6 feet; length: 10 feet; weight: 800–2,000 pounds.

 Bison herds each have a distinct social hierarchy, with both males and females competing for status.
 Males acquire harems of females and chase away rival males.
 Mating occurs in late summer, and one calf is born the following spring.
 Calves nurse for a year, becoming mature at age 3.
 At this time, males leave their mothers and live alone or join a bachelor herd.
 Upon breeding season, herds of males and females approach each other again.

-For Indians, the bison provided food, shelter, clothing, and utensils, and on the treeless prairie the dried “buffalo chips” served as fuel.
+For Native Americans, the bison provided food, shelter, clothing, and utensils, and on the treeless prairie the dried “buffalo chips” served as fuel.

 It’s hard to imagine the vast expanse of native grassland that once spread across America, or the bison that were its primary herbivore.
 Their thundering herds left an enduring mark on the landscape.
-In prehistoric times, bison were an important food for large predators such as saber-toothed cats.
+In some places, their historic wallows are still visible.

 The American bison once ranged through the Great Plains and tallgrass prairies in enormous herds.
 These animals could quickly and completely graze a given area, but because the presettlement grasslands covered so much territory, the bison could migrate constantly to ungrazed areas.
 Their occasional, random trampling and stripping of vegetation from lands was one of the natural disturbances, like fire, that maintained the prairie ecosystem, preventing trees from getting established.